 personal safety in antiguaAntigua is considered one of the safest Caribbean islands for travelers.
 Whether solo travelers, same-sex couples, or families with children, the island’s progressive laws, including LGBTQ+ protections and a strong emphasis on public safety, ensure a warm and inclusive atmosphere.

-Antiguan citizens are known for their hospitality, often greeting visitors and foreigners living in Antigua warmly and offering respectful, helpful advice when approached.
+Antiguan and Barbuda citizens are known for their hospitality, often greeting visitors and foreigners living in Antigua warmly and offering respectful, helpful advice when approached.

 Being in the Eastern Caribbean, the island is prone to hurricanes, especially from June to November.
 Travelers should monitor local weather updates and have a plan in case of emergencies.